securitytxt/security-txt/draft-foudil-securitytxt.md

 Like many other formats and protocols, this format may need to be extended over time to fit the ever-changing landscape of the Internet.
-Therefore, extensibility is provided via an IANA registry for directives as defined in {{registry}}.
+Therefore, extensibility is provided via an IANA registry for directives as defined in {{fields-registry}}.
 Any directives registered via that process MUST be considered optional.
 To encourage extensibility and interoperability, implementors MUST ignore any fields they do not explicitly support.

+There is also a second IANA registry defined in {{signature-registry}}
+for indicating types of digital signatures used to sign "security.txt" files.
+To encourage extensibility and interoperability, implementors MUST ignore any signature types they do not explicitly support.

 # File Format Description and ABNF Grammar